Patent Reform Bill Clears Hurdle In The Senate

-Technology companies and retailers—often the target of patent trolls—have pushed hard in recent years for legislation that would make patent infringement suits more difficult and risky for patent holders.

-Pharmaceutical and biotechnology companies, which rely heavily on patent protection, however, have been working with Judiciary Committee leaders to ensure that their intellectual property rights are not unintentionally undermined by patent litigation reforms.

-In a further effort to win the industry’s support, Sens.
+But to win the support of pharma and bio industries, Sens.
 Charles Grassley (R-Iowa), chairman of the committee and the bill’s chief sponsor, and Patrick Leahy (D-Vt.), the ranking minority member, have also agreed to expand the scope of the patent reform legislation.
-Their changes address industry’s concerns that the process companies now use for challenging the validity of a patent before the U.S. Patent & Trademark Office (PTO) Patent Trial & Appeals Board is being abused.
+Their changes address industry concerns that the process companies now use for challenging the validity of a patent before the U.S. Patent & Trademark Office (PTO) Patent Trial & Appeal Board is being abused.

-“These provisions are a promising beginning, and we look forward to continuing to discuss further refinements of this language in the weeks ahead,” says Robert Zirkelbach, senior vice president at the Pharmaceutical Research & Manufacturers of America (PhRMA), a drug industry trade association.
+“These provisions are a promising beginning, and we look forward to continuing to discuss further refinements of this language in the weeks ahead,” says Robert Zirkelbach, senior vice president of Pharmaceutical Research & Manufacturers of America (PhRMA), a drug industry trade association.

 PhRMA’s ultimate position on the legislation will be determined by “how well the bill preserves our ability to sustain investments in research and development, support millions of domestic jobs, and provide patients with access to innovative new therapies,” Zirkelbach tells C&EN.